Automation and Processes

 We all know the feeling that everything was cheaper in the good old days.
 Cheaper petrol, cheaper housing, and sweets cost next to nothing.

-However, prices slowly increase under the impact of inflation, new legislation and taxes, new technology and general market development.
+However, prices slowly increase due to the impact of inflation, new legislation and taxes, new technology, and general market development.

-Year after year, you watch the prices creep up, and next year everything will be even more expensive.
+Year after year, the prices creep up, and everything will be even more expensive next year.

-If you run a consultancy firm, you probably invoice your clients exactly the same hourly rate on 1 February as you did on 1 December.
-A large number of companies never increase their prices in accordance with the index at the start of a new year.
+If you run a consultancy firm, you will probably invoice your clients at exactly the same hourly rate on 1 February as you did on 1 December.
+Many companies never increase their prices in accordance with the index at the start of a new year.

-This has a negative impact on both your turnover and your relationship with your clients.
+This hurts both your turnover and your relationship with your clients.

-It stands to reason that you lose turnover and impair your bottom line if you fail to adjust your hourly rates in accordance with changes in the consumer price index.
+It stands to reason that failing to adjust your hourly rates in accordance with changes in the consumer price index will result in lost turnover and impair your bottom line.

-If you pay more in rent, for hot water and coffee while continuing to cash in the same amount for your work, your company will loose money by default.
+If you pay more in rent for hot water and coffee while continuing to cash in the same amount for your work, your company will lose money by default.

 A potentially more serious consequence is that you often have to renegotiate prices with your clients unless you index your hourly rates every year.